samhardyhey/databricks-misc/data/prescription_pdf_generator/annotator/README.md

 streamlit run app.py
 ```

-2. In the sidebar, configure the directories:
-   - **Documents Directory**: Path to directory containing PDF files (e.g., `prescription_pdfs/documents`)
-   - **Labels Directory**: Path to directory containing JSON label files (e.g., `prescription_pdfs/labels`)
-   - **Annotated Directory**: Path where annotated JSON files will be saved (e.g., `prescription_pdfs/annotated`)

-3. Click "Load Documents" to load all matching PDF/JSON pairs
+2. Click "Load Documents" in the sidebar to load all matching PDF/JSON pairs

-4. Navigate through documents using:
+3. Navigate through documents using:
    - Previous/Next buttons
    - Search box to find specific files
    - Document list in the sidebar

-5. Edit the annotation fields in the form on the right
+4. Edit the annotation fields in the form on the right (form fields are arranged in two columns for better space utilization)

-6. Click "💾 Save Annotations" to save changes to the annotated directory
+5. Click "💾 Save Annotations" to save changes to the annotated directory

-7. Use the status buttons to mark documents as:
+6. Use the status buttons to mark documents as:
    - ✅ Reviewed
    - ⚠️ Needs Attention
    - ⚪ Pending

-8. Export all annotated files using the "📦 Export Annotated Dataset" section
+7. Export all annotated files using the "📦 Export Annotated Dataset" section

 ## Directory Structure